itsadi08/-8-Weeks-SQL-Challenge/Case Study #2 - Pizza Runner/readme.md

 -Group By Aggregates.

--Window Functions for ranking and row number.
+-Window Functions for row number.

 -Joins with using keyword.

 -Case Function with between and date function.

+-String transformations(like Unnest and string toarray functions,string_agg)

+- Dealing with null values and table normalisations.

 </details>